Search

 An unsupervised classification technique is a fully automated method that does not leverage training data.
 This means machine learning algorithms are used to analyze and cluster unlabeled datasets by discovering hidden patterns or data groups without the need for human intervention.

 With the help of a suitable algorithm, the particular characterizations of an image are recognized systematically during the image processing stage.
-Pattern recognition and image clustering are two of the most common image classification methods used here.
+AI pattern recognition and image clustering are two of the most common image classification methods used here.
 Two popular algorithms used for unsupervised image classification are ‘K-mean’ and ‘ISODATA.’

 • K-means is an unsupervised classification algorithm that groups objects into k groups based on their characteristics.
 It is also called “clusterization.”
 K-means clustering is one of the simplest and very popular unsupervised machine learning algorithms.